There are many factors that influence how big adult bearded dragons get.

 Factors That Influence A Bearded Dragon’s Size

-When you first hold your tiny dragon you will immediately start to guess how many times its current size it will grow to be.
+When you first hold your tiny dragon you can’t help immediately starting to guess how many times its current size it will grow to be.

 You would be right in imagining a doubling, tripling or quadrupling in size.